awslabs/mountpoint-s3/doc/CONFIGURATION.md

 #### Validating changes to the fstab file

 If your fstab file is invalid, your operating system may fail to boot.
-We recommend making a backup of your fstab file before changes, and also using the `nofail` option to ensure invalid Mountpoint configuration or startup failures do not prevent the instance from booting.
+We recommend making a backup of your fstab file, and also using the `nofail` option to ensure invalid Mountpoint configuration or startup failures do not prevent the instance from booting.
 To validate changes, you can use the following snippet, changing `/mnt/mountpoint` to the local path specified in your fstab file:

 ```